 Sure, your branches probably have drive-thrus.
 You probably place your sunniest, most personable tellers at said windows.
 But are you using them to their fullest potential when it comes to your ongoing campaigns?
 Think about the journey a member takes when he or she pulls up to a drive-thru window.
 There is likely idle time—what is your member doing in the meantime?
 Use your window real estate to present vital product information via window cling or signage.
 But go one better—offer up quick-hit info with a QR code or Snapcode.
 Cater to the time constraints of a drive-up with a pathway for pulling up an actionable landing page or form with the click of the camera button on their smartphones.

 Bundling—it's a strategy that's been used amply by cable companies and the like for years.
 But it might be a potentially lucrative way to boost your upsell strategy for your credit union.
 Give members the option of bundling multiple services to waive added account-opening fees or monthly costs.
-Offer a person the opportunity to open an auto loan with you, bundled with his or her existing checking account and perhaps auto insurance (if your CU provides it) for a reduced fee or rate.
+Offer a person the opportunity to open an auto loan with you, bundled with his or her existing checking account and perhaps auto insurance (if your bank or CU provides it) for a reduced fee or rate.
 You'll cross-sell more products with incentives.
 Just make sure to make your bundling process as a la carte as possible—consumers want the ability to choose in a customized way.

 How do you email your member base (and potential member base)?
 Is it a regular send sans customization?
 If you have enough intelligence on your customers to track behaviors (i.e., page visits, CTA clicks, etc.), you should be personalizing your email messaging.
 A member visit your home-equity loans page three times in a month?
 Time for a personalized email about the advantages of buying a home in your market.
 A sales lead clicks your "Apply" button on your credit card page but didn't take the plunge?
 Probably merits an email about the benefits of establishing a credit history.
 Use what you know to do right by your members and leads.